chandankumar994/DevOps-Mastery/3-AWS/AWS-IAM.md

-## AWS IAM Notes
-### 1- IAM:
-**Note:** IAM stands for Identity Access Management.
+## Introduction to AWS-IAM (Identity Access Management):

+### What is AWS-IAM Srvice ?
-- IAM used to solve Authentication and Authorisation problem in AWS Accounts.
+- IAM used to manage Authentication and Authorisation relates works in within AWS account.

 #### Components of IAM:
 - **Users:** IAM users represent individual people or entities (such as applications or services) that interact with your AWS resources.
 Each user has a unique name and security credentials (password or access keys) used for authentication and access control.